e-gineer/dotfiles/README.md

 # Nathan's dotfiles

-This is a basic first attempt to store my dotfiles in version control.
+This is a naive first attempt to store my dotfiles in version control.
 No scripts, no drama, just ship something and go from there.